kossiitkgp/events/2025/Autumn/Linux-Install-Fest/instructions.md

 **Linux Mint**\
 Switching from Windows?
 Linux Mint makes the transition a breeze with its familiar interface!
 It's stable and minimalist, so everything just works with fewer errors, letting you enjoy your experience right away.

+> [!TIP]
+> You can dual boot Linux alongside your Windows installation with no difficulties.
+We will help you set up dual boot on your laptops.

 ## Workshop Requirements